 At home you won't have any trouble staying hydrated, you could also invest in a coffee machine and stock up on snacks to keep you fuelled for your study session.
 This can be a great option for routine studying but do try to mix it up a bit.
 Different backdrops help to retain information in your brain through associations.

 While having the right place to study is vital, how you study is just as important.
 Make sure you spend some time learning proper study skills and turn off distractions around you so you can focus on the job at hand.
 You’ll be glad you did.
-After all, like Thomas Edison once said: “There is no substitute for hard work.”
+After all, as Thomas Edison once said: “There is no substitute for hard work.”